NoelleStern/GameBricked/README.md

 | <kbd>B</kbd>      | <kbd>Left</kbd>  |
 | <kbd>A</kbd>      | <kbd>Right</kbd> |

 Grouping buttons into separate sets like that in electronics is called multiplexing.
 It allows to use I/O more efficiently by reducing the amount of pins needed to read the state.
-In the case of GameBoy it reduces whopping 8 pins we'd otherwise use to just 6, hence only saving us 2 pins.
+In the case of Game Boy it reduces whopping 8 pins we'd otherwise use to just 6, hence only saving us 2 pins.
 Doesn't sound too impressive, but I'm really not gonna question Nintendo engineers technical decisions.

 Let's solve the inverted values mystery now.
 In terms of the actual hardware `P10-P13`are internally tied to Vcc through a pull up resistor.
 This way they get <kbd>5V</kbd> on idle and pretty straightforwardly interpret it as a logical <kbd>1</kbd>.
 You can read those pins from software.
 On the other hand, pins `P14` and `P15` state can be written from software and this way their output could be altered from <kbd>5V</kbd> to <kbd>0V</kbd>.
 Once one of them is set to logical <kbd>0</kbd>, it also pulls buttons low if their switches complete the circuit therefore making their respective pins read <kbd>0</kbd> as well.